Ivenyang/cocos-docs/manual/framework/native/physics/Physics_Integration/en.md

 Every collision detect event is listened by **EventListenerPhysicsContact**.
 Create a instance, then set its callback function **conContactBegin**. **CC_CALLBACK_2** is callback pointer transform function used by C++ 11.
 Because **onContactBegin** callback function has two parameters, so we use **CC_CALLBACK_2** to transform them.

-_eventDispatcher is a member of base class Node, it can be used by a initilized Layer.
+_eventDispatcher is a member of base class Node, it can be used by a initialized Layer.

 ## Demo